Two phases of wearing a uniform

 My retirement uniform

-White or black sox; white, grey, or black shoes; grey or black t-shirts and dress shirts; and black slacks and jeans.
+White or black sox; white, grey, or black shoes; grey t-shirts and a white dress shirt; and black slacks and jeans.

 • Minimal animal products (little to no leather).

 • No decorations, embellishments, or commercial logos.